Danypooh/Danypooh/README.md

 - 👋 Hi, I’m @Danypooh
 - 👀 I’m interested in making IT an integral part of my life
 - 🌱 I’m currently learning in the Odin Project
-- 💞️ I’m looking to collaborate on pretty much whatever helps me learn
+- 💞️ I’m looking to collaborate on a web developers team
-- 📫 How to reach me, Discord: trust#0514
+- 📫 How to reach me, email: delatorrechapell@gmail.com

 <!---
 Danypooh/Danypooh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.